exposit/pythia-oracle/HELP.md

 >[Twinge] to transmit a disease, contagion, or state of being [hero's enemy]<br>
 >[Driving] to learn how to socialize [hero's heritage]

-*This actor is the hero; she is a biologically engineered vampire soldier who worked for the chief villain making more vampires for his undead armies.
+*This actor is a biologically engineered vampire soldier who worked for the chief villain making more vampires for his undead armies.
 She's defected and has to learn how to fit in again with her people if she wants to survive.*

 __*Relationships*__